 Next, we need to define the data to export.
 Forecast Pro allows you to make overrides at any level of the hierarchy, however, each collaboration spreadsheet you generate will be for a specific hierarchy level.
 In our example, we want the salespeople to review the SKU-level forecasts, so make sure that SKU is selected in the Hierarchy level drop-down.

-Forecast Pro also needs to know which override row should be used when the collaboration spreadsheet is imported back into the project.
+If you are using Multi-row Override mode, Forecast Pro also needs to know which override row should be used when the collaboration spreadsheet is imported back into the project.
 The Override row drop-down lists all available override rows as well as a row that is not currently shown in the override grid—Excel Collaboration.

 Next you need to tell Forecast Pro how many historical and forecast periods you want to include in the collaboration spreadsheet.
 Including some historical sales along with the forecasts can be useful.
 Let’s include the final three months of historical demand in our collaboration spreadsheets.
 To do so, use the spinner on the first date box to change the value from “1” to “-3.”
 Note that the corresponding month is shown right above the spinner.
-We will export data starting in April 2023.

 Finally, we need to select which items we want to export to our collaboration spreadsheets.
 Select Filtered – multiple files.
 This option allows you to create separate collaboration spreadsheets based on the value of a filter field that you select.
 In our example, we will use the Sales Rep filter to generate a separate file for each salesperson.
 Three of our salespeople want to use the In Place template and the fourth prefers the By Selection template.